kendrickcc/odm-aws-wf1/README.md

 ### Create SSH keys

 This can be done under IAM section, but I've found it necessary to have both keys.
 I don't recall getting both the private and public keys when I created a SSH key within IAM.
 Use `ssh-keygen` to create a new key, suggest not to use the default `id_rsa` as you will want to destroy and generate a new set of keys for this environment.

+It may be confusing why the public key is used twice....

+For the EC2 build in `webodm.tf`, the public key is pulled from EC2 - Key Pairs and placed into the root user account, which for this instance is `ubuntu`.
+The file `odmSetup.yaml` uses the key again, but to create the `odm` user account and then adds the key there.
+It may be possible, and probably more secure to just copy the key from the `ubuntu` user.

 ### Create the S3 backend store